Internationale Bachakademie Stuttgart

 onlineMerker, 07.02.2020

-SELECTION OF PROJECTS (2024/25)
+SELECTION OF PROJECTS 2026/27

 Availability on request

-En miniature
+en miniature

 L. v.
-Beethoven: Symphony No. 1 in C major, Op.
-21, edited by Karl Friedrich Ebers (1770-1836)
+Beethoven: Sympony no. 1 in C major op.
+21, arr. by Karl Friedrich Ebers (1770-1836)

 L. v.
-Beethoven: Symphony No. 2 in D major, Op.
-38, edited by Ferdinand Ries (1784-1838)
+Beethoven: Symphony no. 2 in D major op.
+38, arr. by Ferdinand Ries (1784-1838)

 L. v.
-Beethoven: Symphony No. 6 “Pastoral” in F major, Op.
+Beethoven: Symphony no. 6 “Pastorale” in F major op.
 68

-W. A. Mozart: Symphony No. 40 in G minor, K. 550
+W. A. Mozart: Symphony no. 40 in G minor KV 550

-J. Haydn: Symphony No. 99 in E flat major, Hob.
+J. Haydn: Symphony no. 99 in E flat major Hob.
 I:99

-J. Haydn: Symphony No. 101 ” The clock” in D major, Hob.
+J. Haydn: Symphony no. 101 in D major Hob.
 I:101

-A. Rosetti: Sinfonie G major Murray A41
+A. Rosetti: Symphony in G major Murray A41

-A. Rosetti: Sinfonie F major Murray A35
+A. Rosetti: Symphony in F major Murray A35

-A. Rosetti: Sinfonie C major Murray A3
+A. Rosetti: Symphony in C major Murray A3

 Die Sammlung André - Compagnia di Punto